vikchupak/AWS/services/databases/DynamoDB.md

 - Table has only one primary key that defines each row uniquely.
 - `primary key = {table partition key}:{table sorting key(optional)}`
-- primary key has to must be unique
+- primary key must be unique
 - in pimary key, gsi, lsi, partition key doesn't have to be unique

 - `global secondary index = {non table partition key:any sorting key(optional)}`